"

 Oxygen

-was lacking: one night, a guide woke up unable to breath.
+was lacking : one night, a guide from chamonix woke up unable to breath.
 Two people

-began a lung oedema.
-Every day two hours of care were necessary.
-Jean-Christian
+began a lung oedema. Ève ry day two hours of care were necessary.

-MICHEL set up a small makeshift hospital in the central tent.
+Dr Jean-Christian Michel set up a small makeshift hospital on a camp bed in the central tent.
 Sometimes

 he dreamt of the warm embrace of his home and the comfort brought by